rancher/terraform-aws-rke2-live-example/README.md

 This example uses local state because it optimizes for the onboarding process.
 Using a local state file means that you don't need to configure remote state to get started.
+Using the workflows supplied state will be encrypted at rest and in transit, so it is safe to use for a small team or personal project.

 ### Why use Nix?

 This example uses Nix because we are passionate about solving "works on my machine" problems.
-We want to make use of GitHub's free workflow runners, which limits our container options, Nix allow us to install the tools we need without needing to build a custom container.
+We want to make use of GitHub's free workflow runners, which limits our container options, Nix allows us to install the tools we need without needing to build a custom container.
 At the same time, Nix allows us to work locally without having to worry about synchronizing a custom container with the GitHub workflow runners or managing a local container runtime.

 ### Why not make a provider?